Over the ages, people have attributed many facts to numbers.

 If you wish to call someone who lives in the Netherlands, remember the number 31, as +31 is their international dialing code.

-California was incorporated as the United States of America’s 31st state on the 9th of September, 1850.
+California was incorporated as the United States of America’s 31st state on September 9, 1850.
 It joined the Union as a free state, meaning slavery was illegal within the state.

 California is the 31st state, and the first two letters of the state’s name are “c” and “a”, which just happen to be the third and first letters of the alphabet?
 Coincidence?
 I’ll let you decide!